-Therefore if you find that you are one of those people who easily become overwhelmed by disappointment, then avoid admitting the fact that you’re disappointed at all costs, and instead shift your perspective about the situation to help move yourself forward in more productive ways.
+Therefore, if you find that you’re one of those people who’s easily overwhelmed by disappointment, then avoid admitting the fact that you’re feeling disappointed.
+Instead, shift your perspective about the situation by reframing it in more optimal ways.

 Don’t Demand Perfection from Yourself

 The reality is that no matter how hard you try, you will never be perfect.
 You’re human, and perfection is not part of your nature.

 Accept the fact that perfection is not attainable and focus instead on making progressive improvement over time.

 However, even when it comes to improvement, you will often take two steps forward and one step back.
 And that’s perfectly okay.

 You need to take that one step back to gain a clearer perspective and understanding of your predicament.
 You must learn from that experience without resistance.

 The key is to go with the flow and strive for improvement over perfection.